snknitin/Product-Classification-Challenge/README.md

 * **Vocabulary mis-match** : Laptop and notebook might be interchageable

-With images, we might have teh following problems:
+With images, we might have the following problems:

 * Few products from the same category (say ‘Tops’) can have completely different images of different types of clothes of different colors.
 The association between categories and images can be noisy if the category is broad.